 I. Introduction and Overview

-The Attorney General has authority to investigate conditions in public residential facilities (1) and to take appropriate action if a pattern or practice of unlawful conditions deprive persons confined in the facilities of their constitutional or federal statutory rights pursuant to the Civil Rights of Institutionalized Persons Act (CRIPA), 42 U.S.C. ï½§ï½§ 1997- 1997j (2).
+The Attorney General has authority to investigate conditions in public residential facilities (1) and to take appropriate action if a pattern or practice of unlawful conditions deprive persons confined in the facilities of their constitutional or federal statutory rights pursuant to the Civil Rights of Institutionalized Persons Act (CRIPA), 42 U.S.C.ï½§ï½§ 1997- 1997j (2).
 Protecting the rights of institutionalized persons is an important part of the Department's civil rights law enforcement effort.
-From May 1980, when CRIPA was enacted, through September 2000, the Department investigated conditions in 344 jails, prisons, juvenile correctional facilities, mental retardation and mental health facilities, and nursing homes.
-As a result of the Department's CRIPA enforcement, tens of thousands of institutionalized persons who were living in dire, often life-threatening, conditions now receive adequate care and services.
+From May 1980, when CRIPA was enacted, through September 2001, the Department investigated conditions in 355 jails, prisons, juvenile correctional facilities, mental retardation and mental health facilities, and nursing homes.
+As a result of the Department's CRIPA enforcement, thousands of persons residing in public institutions across our country emerged from living in dire, often life-threatening, conditions to now enjoying adequate care and services.

 The Attorney General has delegated day-to-day responsibility for CRIPA activities to the Special Litigation Section of the Civil Rights Division.
-During fiscal year 2000, the Section was active in CRIPA matters and cases involving more than 187 facilities in 33 states and the District of Columbia, as well as the Commonwealths of Puerto Rico and the Northern Mariana Islands, and the Territories of Guam and the Virgin Islands.
-(3) The Section initiated investigations of nine facilities, continued its investigations of 57 additional facilities, and monitored the implementation of consent decrees, settlement agreements, and other court orders involving 123 facilities.
-The Attorney General filed three CRIPA suits involving seven facilities during the fiscal year.
-All of these suits were settled during the fiscal year.
-One case was litigated in a month long trial in the Middle District of Florida during the fiscal year.
-In addition, the Section resolved one institutional matter with an out of court settlement.
-During fiscal year 2000, the Section closed investigations of two facilities and joined with defendants to dismiss five cases involving thirteen facilities.
+During fiscal year 2001, the Section was active in CRIPA matters and cases involving more than 187 facilities in 33 states and the District of Columbia, as well as the Commonwealths of Puerto Rico and the Northern Mariana Islands, and the Territories of Guam and the Virgin Islands.
+(3) The Section initiated investigations of eleven facilities, continued its investigations of 53 additional facilities, and monitored the implementation of consent decrees, settlement agreements, and other court orders involving 105 facilities.
+The Attorney General filed two CRIPA suits involving a total of three facilities during the fiscal year.
+Both of these suits were settled during the fiscal year.
+During fiscal year 2001, the Section closed two investigations of two facilities and joined with defendants to dismiss four cases involving 20 facilities.

 In keeping with the statutory requirements of CRIPA and the Attorney General's initiative, the Section engaged in negotiations and conciliation efforts to resolve a number of CRIPA matters both before and after filing CRIPA cases.
 The Section maximized its impact and increased its efficiency by continuing to focus on multi-facility investigations and cases, obtaining widespread relief whenever possible.